 - loud, high-pitched breathing sounds when inhaling

 These symptoms can also indicate epiglottitis.
-This is inflammation of the tissue surrounding the trachea, or windpipe.
-Both adults and children can develop epiglottitis, and the condition can be life-threatening in certain cases.
+This is inflammation of the epiglottis, the flap of cartilage at the base of the tongue.
+Both adults and children can develop epiglottitis, and the condition

 A number of conditions can cause laryngitis.
 Acute and chronic forms of laryngitis typically result from different factors.

-- acid reflux, a condition in which stomach acid and contents are brought back up into the throat
+- acid reflux, a condition in which stomach acid and contents make their way up into the throat

 - chronic sinusitis

 - excessive coughing

 - inhaling irritants, such as allergens or toxic fumes

 - high alcohol intake

 - smoking, including secondhand smoke

 - inhaling steroid medicines, such as asthma inhalers